 Someone with High Emotional Intelligence

 Christine heads up the sales department for a growing SaaS company, and everyone loves working for and with her.
 She knows how to solve problems and always promotes an atmosphere of positivity in the workplace.
 Christine encounters pressure-packed situations all the time but manages to stay calm and collected no matter how much stress she experiences.
-She knows how to handle difficult situations.
+She knows how to handle difficult situations because she has a high EQ at work.
 Christine empathizes with her coworkers, understanding what they’re feeling.
 As a result, she has gained a reputation for resolving conflicts.
 She also listens carefully to criticisms and responds constructively, always seeking ways to improve upon her already excellent work.

 Elements of Emotional Intelligence in the Workplace